State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 Warp decode

-At batch size 1, one token routes to 10 of 512 experts.
-Each expert processes one input vector.
-The expert-centric GEMM pipeline scatters that single vector 10 times, quantizes it to FP4, runs 10 small GEMMs with tile-based CUTLASS kernels, runs a separate SiLU kernel, then combines the outputs.
+At batch size 1 a token routes to 10 of 512 experts, and each expert has exactly one input vector to chew on.
+The expert-centric pipeline still goes through the whole dance: it scatters that single vector 10 times, quantizes it to FP4, fires 10 tiny GEMMs through tile-based CUTLASS kernels, runs a separate SiLU pass, and then stitches the outputs back together.

-Warp decode assigns each GPU warp (32 threads) to one output element.
-The warp streams the weight rows it needs directly from memory, dequantizes FP4 values in registers, and writes one scalar.
-No scatter, no intermediate buffers, no separate activation kernel.
+Warp decode throws that structure out.
+It hands each warp, meaning 32 threads, responsibility for one output element.
+The warp pulls the weight rows it needs straight from memory, dequantizes the FP4 values in registers, and writes a single scalar.
+Nothing gets scattered, no intermediate buffer gets allocated, and there's no activation kernel off to the side.

 Gate+Up kernel